python/devguide/coverage.rst

     source ../cpython-venv/bin/activate
     pip install coverage

+You can now use python without the ./ for the rest of these instructions, as long as your venv is activated.
+For more info on venv see https://docs.python.org/3/tutorial/venv.html.

 If this does not work for you for some reason, you should try using the in-development of coverage.py to see if it has been updated as needed.
 To do this you should clone/check out the development version of coverage.py: